How to Get Rid of Varicose Veins

 If you do suffer from varicose veins or spider veins, know that you don’t have to just “live with it”.
 Neither do you have to bear the symptoms and pain alone.
 There are several minimally-invasive varicose veins treatment options that you can choose from.

-What’s important is to see a vein specialist as soon as possible.
+You need to see a vein specialist as soon as possible.
 That’s because these swollen veins can be an indication of a much more serious health problem.

 A Quick Vein Anatomy Lesson